Fujifilm X-T20 vs Sony RX1R II

-Both the X-T20 and the RX1R II are recent models that feature in their makers' current product line-up.
+Both the X-T20 and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the X-T20 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Sony RX1R II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-T20: